Satnampanth: Satnami Revolt 1672

-Revival and Promulgation
+Revival and promulgation

 The sect was revived decades around 1714, when a community calling itself Satnami Sadh sprung up in Panchal Nagar (Farrukhabad), U.P.
 [Interestingly, the fourth, fifth and ninth Sikh gurus addressed "Saints" of Sikh history as Sadh.
 For example, in the stanza of the Var of Sorath, the sadh, sant, bhagat, Gurmukh, and Gursikh are mentioned together.]

 The second revival was again decades later by Jagjivan Das, a Chandel Thakur, whose guru was Maharaja Vishveshwara Puri.
 His own chief disciples were Dulanadasa, Gosaindasa, Devidasa and Khemadasa.

 The third revival was by Ghasidas, a Chamar, in the 1820s at present-day Chhattisgarh picked up and founded his own offshoot-Satnami sect.
 His teachings were saved in the Nirvan Gyan scripture, which he wrote.
+Ghasidas, according to M. A. Sherring, may have been influenced by the teachings of Ravidas, a disciple of Ramananda.
+Others believe he was inspired by Kabir, through the Kabirpanthis in Chhattisgarh.